-The Primary and General Election will be entirely by mail.
-Ballots will be mailed on or before July 20th for the Primary and October 12th for the General Election.
-There will be drop boxes set up at City Hall and The Market at Snow Creek Plaza, and ballots can be deposited before or on Election Day.
-If voters mail their ballots, the ballots need to be postmarked on or before August 9th and November 1st respectively, in order to be counted.
+The Primary and General Elections will be entirely by mail.
+Ballots will be mailed on or before July 22nd for the Primary and October 14th for the General Election.
+There will be drop boxes set up at Park City Library and The Market at Snow Creek Plaza, and ballots can be deposited there or any drop box in Summit County before or on Election Day.
+If voters mail their ballots, the ballots need to be received by the Summit County Clerk's Office on Election Day in order to be counted.

-There will be a voter information center at the City Offices on Election Day.
+There will be a polling center at the City Offices on Election Day.
 Those who have lost their ballots or did not receive their ballots may come in to vote on another ballot.

-There will not be voting machines.
+There will not be automated voting machines.
 All votes will be cast on paper and deposited into the drop boxes or mailed, and they'll be processed at the Summit County Clerk's Office.
 If two ballots from the same voter are received, only the first ballot that was scanned will count, the other ballot will be rejected.